Darth-arcux/Pesmos-Graphing-Calculator/README.md

 # Pesmos---Graphing-Calculator
 A simple multi-dimensional graphing calculator.

-##This file is important and will be updated throughout the full development cycle of Pesmos.##
+##This file is important and will be updated throughout the full development cycle of Pesmos##

 NOTE: This is the pre-alpha release of Pesmos, a multi-dimensional function grapher, so some bugs may be present.
 Report them to the dev to make sure they are fixed.